rails-api/active_model_serializers/README.md

 }
 ```

-If you would like to change the meta key name you can use the `meta_key` option:
+If you would like to change the meta key name you can use the `:meta_key` option:

 ```ruby
 render :json => @posts, :serializer => CustomArraySerializer, :meta => {:total => 10}, :meta_key => 'meta_object'